google/kratu/kratuTutorial.md

 }
 ```
 Save this as *spaceship_reportdefinition.json*

+(As you will see later, you can also supply a signal defintion written in javascript, adding powerful flexibility to your signals.
+The reason they are separated is to make it easy to store the report definition, enabling individual settings per user of your report.
+It also allows for code reuse, as the same signal definitions can be use by multiple report definitions).

 To load this as a file, we use the simple JSON-loader supplied (feel free to use your favorite framwork instead).
 Include the KratuJsonProvider...